What Is Reiki?

 What Should I Expect After Reiki?

-How Much Does Reiki Cost?
+How Much is a Reiki Session?

-The International Center for Reiki Training says a treatment usually costs $25 to $100 depending on where you live.
+The International Center for Reiki Training says a treatment usually costs $25 to $100, depending on where you live.
 The center says some practitioners treat people for free or for a donation.

 Will My Health Insurance Cover It?

-- Do you cover Reiki as a complementary treatment for my health condition?
+- Do you cover reiki as a complementary treatment for my health condition?

 - If so, do I need to get it preauthorized or preapproved?